Best Hot Love Songs of Bollywood

 Dhak dhak karne laga...

-Till the eighties, the hot songs of Bollywood were those that belonged to the most charming ladies and their sunsuality.
+Till the eighties, the hot songs of Bollywood were those that belonged to the most charming ladies and their sensuality.
 Few could match Madhuri Dixit in this respect.
 This number, aided by great and tantalizing music composed by Anand Milind, is an example of how she could put the screen on fire with her presence in those conservative days of a bygone era.
 This number is sung by Anuradha Paudwal and Udit Narayan and its lyrics written by Sameer.
 Anil Kapoor complements her presence on screen.
+This number belongs to a period where Bollywood was beginning to enter into such adventures, and thus marks one of the earliest great numbers in this regard.

 Hai Rama yeh kya hua ....

 There are few greater enigmas in the history of Bollywood than Ram Gopal Verma as the Director ... a genius on his day and beyond comprehension on another !
-He was at his best in this movie, and this song is part of that success story, depicting the forces that bind a man and woman in one of best forms of musical theatrics ever witnessed in Bollywood.
-It depicts the attraction, the restlessness and the bonding that is a always inherent in this hottest part of any individual's life.
-This number was sung by Hariharan and Swarnlata, its music composed by A R Rahman and lyrics writteb by Mehboob.
+He was at his best in this movie, and this song is part of that success story, depicting the forces that bind a man and woman in one of the best forms of musical theatrics ever witnessed in Bollywood.
+It depicts the attraction, the restlessness and the bonding that is a always inherent in passion that marks the man-woman physical intimacy.
+This number was sung by Hariharan and Swarnlata, its music composed by A R Rahman and lyrics written by Mehboob.
 Urmila Matondkar and Jackie Shroff are the two actors who have made Verma's conceptualization a reality.
+The fact that the song depicts acting and not reality - it is a movie in a movie - helped in making it an acceptable proposition.

 - Best Hard Hitting Songs of Bollywood